MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/create-a-form-processing-model.md

     ![Screenshot in AI Builder showing the Create a flow panel.](../media/content-understanding/ai-builder-create-a-flow.png)

-3. When completed, you'll see the message: *Your flow has been successfully created*.
+3. When completed, you'll see the message: *Your flow was successfully created*.

     ![Screenshot in AI Builder showing flow was successfully created.](../media/content-understanding/ai-builder-flow-created.png)